torproject/torspec/proposals/325-packed-relay-cells.md

 refer to the parties through who a circuit is created.
 Note that each "relay" (as used here) may be the "client" on circuits of its own.

 When a relay supports relay message packing, it advertises the fact using a new Relay protocol version.
-Clients must opt-in to using this protocol version (see XXX below) before they can send any packed relay cells, and before the relay will send them any packed relay cells.
+Clients must opt-in to using this protocol version (see "Negotiation and Migration" section below ) before they can send any packed relay cells, and before the relay will send them any packed relay cells.

 When packed cells are in use, multiple cell messages can be concatenated in a single relay cell.

+## Packed Cell Format

+In order to have multiple commands within one single relay cell, they are concatenated one after another following this format of a relay cell.
+The first command is the same header format as a normal relay cell detailed in section 6.1 of tor-spec.txt

+  Relay Command   [1 byte]
+  'Recognized'    [2 bytes]
+  StreamID        [2 bytes]
+  Digest          [4 bytes]
+  Length          [2 bytes]
+  Data            [Length bytes]
+  RELAY\_MESSAGE
+  Padding         [up to end of cell]

+The `RELAY_MESSAGE` can be empty as in no bytes indicating no other messages or set to the following:

+   Relay Command   [1 byte]
+   StreamID        [2 bytes]
+   Length          [2 bytes]
+   Data            [Length bytes]
+   RELAY\_MESSAGE

+Note that the Recognized and Digest field are not added to a second relay message, they are solely used for the whole relay cell thus how we encrypt/decrypt and recognize a cell is not changed, only the payload changes to contain multiple messages.

+The "Relay Command" byte "0" is now used to explicitly indicate "end of commands".
+If the byte "0" appears after a `RELAY_MESSAGE`, the rest of the cell MUST be ignored.

-Only some relay commands are supported for relay cell packing, listed here:
+Only some "Relay Command" are supported for relay cell packing:
+  - `BEGIN_DIR`
+  - `BEGIN`
+  - `CONNECTED`
-  - `SENDME`
+  - `DATA`
   - `DROP`
-  - `DATA`
-  - `BEGIN`
-  - `BEGIN_DIR`
   - `END`
-  - `CONNECTED`
+  - `PADDING_NEGOTIATED`
   - `PADDING_NEGOTIATE`
-  - `PADDING_NEGOTIATED`
+  - `SENDME`

 If any relay message with a relay command _not_ listed above appears in a packed relay cell with another relay message, then the